High-Order Schemes for Hyperbolic Conservation Laws Using Young Measures: Numerical Examples

-where $\bmu_L=(1,1)^\top$, prescribed in the computational domain $[-1,1]\times[-1,1]$ subject to the free boundary conditions.
+The initial conditions are prescribed in the computational domain $[-1,1]\times[-1,1]$ subject to the free boundary conditions.
 In Figure \ref{fig3.3}, we plot the initial data for both $\rho$ and $q$.

-We compute the numerical solutions until the final time $t=0.25$ by the studied 1-, 2-, and 5-Order YM schemes on the uniform mesh with $N_x=100$, $N_\xi=10$.
-For the discretization in phase space $\bmu=(\rho, q)$, we set $[0.3,1.8]\times [0.3,1.3]$ and use $N_{\bmu}=25$ in for each variable.
-We present the results computed by the collocation and YM approaches in Figures \ref{fig3.3a} and \ref{fig3.3b}, where the solution exhibits a shock wave for $\xi<0$ in the first family and a rarefaction wave of the first family for all values of $\xi\geq 0$.
-One can clearly see that the solutions computed by the collocation and YM methods are the same and the improvements of resolution in the numerical results computed by the high-order schemes, particularly near the shock waves.
+We compute the numerical solutions until the final time $t=0.25$ by the studied 1-Order, 2-Order, and 5-Order Young-measure schemes on the uniform mesh with $N_x=100$, $N_\xi=10$.
+For the discretization in phase space $\bmu=(\rho, q)$, we set $[0.3,1.8]\times [0.3,1.3]$ and use $N_{\bmu}=25$ grid points in each variable.
+We present the results computed by the collocation and Young-measure approaches in Figures \ref{fig3.3a} and \ref{fig3.3b}, where the solution exhibits a shock wave for $\xi<0$ in the first family and a rarefaction wave of the first family for all values of $\xi\geq 0$.
+One can clearly see that the solutions computed by the collocation and Young-measure methods agree well, and that the high-order schemes improve the resolution, particularly near the shock waves.

-As mentioned in Remarks 3.1 and 4.2, one can also use the numerical fluxes defined in \eref{3.7}--\eref{3.8}, and the obtained numerical results coincide with those computed by the numerical fluxes given by \eref{3.2}.
-In Figure \ref{fig3.9c}, we plot the numerical results computed by the fluxes in \eref{3.7}--\eref{3.8}, where it can clearly see that the computed results are the same as those plotted in Figures \ref{fig3.3a} and \ref{fig3.3b}.
+As mentioned in Remarks 3.1 and 4.2, one can also use the numerical fluxes defined in \eref{3.7}--\eref{3.8}, and the obtained numerical results are essentially identical to those computed by the numerical fluxes given by \eref{3.2} in this test.
+Figure \ref{fig3.9c} shows that the computed results are visually indistinguishable from those plotted in Figures \ref{fig3.3a} and \ref{fig3.3b}.